 Some Helpful Tips

 - Prepare the marinade ahead of time and store it in the fridge.
-Same goes for the breading.
+The same goes for the breading.
 It saves time and is more convenient.

 - You can also steam/cook the cauliflower steaks ahead of time and keep them in the fridge until you are ready to make the dish.